The Ultimate Guide to: The Quilter Nations Series

 - Capacity: 82,000

-Allianz Stadium (formerly Twickenham) is the largest stadium in the Autumn Nations Series and the home of English rugby.
+Allianz Stadium (formerly Twickenham) is the largest stadium in the Quilter Nations Series and the home of English rugby.
 Known for its iconic atmosphere and steeped in rugby history, it’s located in southwest London and is a must-visit for any rugby fan.
 Premium hospitality packages are available in The Pegasus Lounge for all fixtures, offering a luxury experience, middle-tier seating, and gourmet food and drinks.
-Be part of the action and enjoy the Autumn Nations in style!
+Be part of the action and enjoy the Quilter Nations Series in style!

 Scottish Gas Murrayfield (Edinburgh, Scotland)